stimpy77/Qaud/README.md

 ==================================
 <sub><sup>(QAUD is not a word.
 Don't fix it.)</sup></sub>
 QAUD is an interface plus implementations for QAUD, or CRUD, operations.
 It's ICrud, basically, intended for extending IQueryable-supporting data repositories with the promise of a basic set of alteration operations.

+## Supported Implementations

+* **EntityFramework is passing initial very basic tests.**
+* **RavenDB is passing initial very basic tests.**
+* **A DataTable implementation is passing initial very basic tests.**
+* **A SortedDictionary implementation is passing initial very basic tests.**
+* Other ORMs and data repositories are yet to be added.

 ## Background